azeroth1993/sovryn/README.md

 # Crypto Transfer App

-A crypto transfer application ofr sending "eRTH" and "WEENUS" tokens to another public wallet.
+A crypto transfer application for sending "eRTH" and "WEENUS" tokens to another public wallet.

 ## Technologies used